vipincr/minerva-shopify-theme/.github/ISSUE_TEMPLATE/Bug_issue.md

 ---
 name: Bug report
-about: Use this template for reporting a bug
+about: Use this template for reporting a bug in the Minerva Shopify theme
 labels: bug
 ---